P.S. Eliot: Disbandment

 P.S.
 Eliot disbanded in 2011.
 The band felt that they had done everything creatively that they wanted to do.
 "We all got to a point where we wanted different things out of making music and everything we wanted to do from when we started we had definitely accomplished," Katie said in 2013.
 "I was kind of in the driver's seat for every decision that we made, and I wrote all the songs ...
 It sort of got a point where it didn't seem like that was working out for my band mates and they didn't seem like they were having too much fun doing that, and especially Allison."

 The Crutchfields' decision to split up their band was also influenced by the fact that they were each living in different cities and had other musical projects they considered more important.
 They played their farewell show on December 9 at Death By Audio in Brooklyn.

 Reunion

 In June 2016, The Crutchfields announced that they would reunite P.S.
 Eliot for a tour that September.
 A compilation of the band's complete discography, titled 2007–2011, was released on September 2 on Don Giovanni Records.

 Other projects

 While playing in P.S.
 Eliot, Allison and Katie also both played in Bad Banana.

 Katie also recorded solo under the name King Everything.

+The Crutchfield sisters formed the band Snocaps in 2025 along with MJ Lenderman and Brad Cook.